narfman0/mega-kings/README.md

 dragons can be only conquered by the most chief of dragons: king k rool.
 Watch as he masters his draconic origins (from donkey kong) to be master of dragons.

+### TODO

+* AI NPCs attack every frame and the animation stays the same
+* Change to faint animation and fade npcs
+* Add shields

 ## Unicorns and rainbows

 Nirvana and world peace have surely been achieved by each fluffy unicorn, whose